Tricks & Tips for Cutting Down Your Own Christmas Tree

 The Stand

 The trees final resting place.
-In my opinion, there’s no need to spend almost a hundred dollars on a stand.
+In my opinion, there’s no need to spend almost a hundred dollars on a Christmas tree stand.
 So long as it has a place to hold some water and keeps the tree upright, it’s done its job.
 They have some now that have water level indicators, or other that spin your tree so you can see all sides.
 Call me old fashion, but there’s nothing wrong with sticking a finger in the bottom of the stand to see if there’s any water, and if you want to see the ENTIRE tree, then walk around and admire it!

 National Holiday Steel Tree Stand